Box-Covariances of Hyperuniform Point Processes: Introduction

 \section{Introduction}

-A point process $\eta$ on $\R^d$ is called \emph{hyperuniform} if the density fluctuations in boxes $\Lambda_n = [0,n]^d$, measured by $\Var(\eta(\Lambda_n))$, increase at a slower rate than the volume of the box $\lambda_d(\Lambda_n)$, i.e.\
+A point process $\eta$ on $\mathbb{R}^d$ is called \emph{hyperuniform} if the density fluctuations in boxes $\Lambda_n = [0,n]^d$, measured by $\mathrm{Var}(\eta(\Lambda_n))$, increase at a slower rate than the volume of the box $\lambda_d(\Lambda_n)$, i.e.\

-While the Poisson point process is not hyperuniform, as its variance satisfies $\Var(\eta(\Lambda_n)) = \lambda_d(\Lambda_n)$, well-known examples of hyperuniform point processes include perturbed lattices, the $\mathsf{sine}_2$ process and the Ginibre ensemble (see \cite{Gacs,dereudre2024nonhyperuniformityperturbedlattices,AGZ,ghosh2016fluctuationslargedeviationsrigidity}).
-For an overview of the topic, we refer e.g.\ to the survey of Torquato \cite{Torquato_2003} and Coste \cite{Coste}.
-Given that hyperuniform point processes are characterized by variance asymptotics of growing boxes, this work answers the question: More precisely, we consider a hyperuniform point process $\eta$ and describe the limit
+While the Poisson point process is not hyperuniform, as its variance satisfies $\mathrm{Var}(\eta(\Lambda_n)) = \lambda_d(\Lambda_n)$, well-known examples of hyperuniform point processes include perturbed lattices, the $\mathsf{sine}_2$ process and the Ginibre ensemble (see \cite{Gacs,dereudre2024nonhyperuniformityperturbedlattices,AGZ,ghosh2016fluctuationslargedeviationsrigidity}).
+For an overview of the topic, we refer to the surveys \cite{Torquato_2003,Coste,LRSurvey}.
+Given that hyperuniform point processes are characterized by variance asymptotics of growing boxes, this work answers the question: More precisely, we consider a hyperuniform point process $\eta$ and study the limiting correlation coefficient